eddmann/eddmann.github.io/_posts/2014/2014-04-05-self-signed-ssl-certificates-with-nginx-and-apache.md

 }
 ```

-Optional, if you wish all traffic to be transported through HTTPS we can setup a permanent redirect on port 80.
+Alternatively, if you wish for all traffic to be transmitted via HTTPS, we can set up a permanent redirect on port 80.

 ```nginx
 server {